MridulS-R/isabela/README.md

 ## Deploy to Render

 Option A — Blueprint (recommended)
 - Ensure your repo contains `render.yaml` (included).
+It provisions a free Postgres database and wires `DATABASE_URL`.
 - In Render, click New → Blueprint → connect repo → confirm.
 - Render will:
-  - Install gems, precompile assets, and run Puma with `config/puma.rb`.
+  - Install gems, precompile assets, run migrations, and run Puma with `config/puma.rb`.
-  - Set `SECRET_KEY_BASE` automatically from the blueprint.
+  - Set `SECRET_KEY_BASE` automatically from the blueprint and `DATABASE_URL` from the linked Postgres.
   - Serve static assets (`RAILS_SERVE_STATIC_FILES=true`).

 Option B — Manual web service